November, typically Seattle’s wettest month, starts off dry and sunny. How long will that last?

 We can expect “clouds in the morning and sun in the afternoon” for much of the week, said Gary Schneider, a meteorologist with the National Weather Service in Seattle.

-The south interior, from Tacoma to Chehalis and including Olympia, is in for some dense morning fog due to fewer high clouds over the region.
+The south interior, from Tacoma to Chehalis and including Olympia, had some dense morning fog Monday due to fewer high clouds over the region.
 “Reduced visibilities will result in dangerous driving conditions at times,” the weather service tweeted early Monday morning, along with an illustration of a car and the words, “In dense fog, you have only seconds to react!
 Slow down!”

 While the end of October may have felt chilly without as much cloud cover to hold warmth in, and a few places had early frost days, the month’s overall temperatures were just 2 degrees below normal, Schneider said.